-These two questions are likely to be questions you have asked yourself if you are thinking of engaging a life coach for the first time.
-You are likely to be questioning the value of coaching as a way of moving your life forward and maybe, you have reached the point where you need to do something different.
+These questions are likely to be two that you’ve asked yourself if you’re thinking about contacting a life coach for the first time.
+You are likely to be questioning the value of coaching as a way of moving your life forward and maybe you’ve reached the point where you need to do something different.

 Being proactive and taking a positive approach to changing your life is an invaluable thing to do.
-You may already have set yourself life goals and taken steps towards achieving your outcomes.
-Reading this article is in itself a positive action to find out more about what choices you have and the impact it will have on your finances.
-So if life coaching is ‘invaluable’, and I believe that it can be the difference to living an indifferent life, to a life filled with choices, does this mean that money should not be a consideration.
+You may have already set yourself life goals and taken steps towards achieving your outcomes.
+Reading this article is, in itself, a positive action to find out more about what choices you have and the impact it will have on your finances.
+So, if life coaching is ‘invaluable’, and could be the difference to living an indifferent life, to a life filled with choices, does this mean that money should not be a consideration?

-Of course it does not.
-We are living in tough times and you may be one of those people who have found the recession impacting on your life.
-This can be through job loss, business losing money or stress of everyday living affecting your personal happiness.
-Life coaches, like any other service, need to be competitive on price as well as offering a unique and personalised approach to this life changing service.
+Of course, it does not.
+We are living in tough times and you may have experienced a job loss, a business losing money or the stress of everyday living affecting your personal happiness.
+Life coaches, like any other service, need to be competitive on price as well as offering a unique and personalised approach to this life-changing service.

 Prices will vary from coach to coach and, quite often, from county to county throughout the UK.
 You will also find that life coaches often specialise in particular types of coaching and aim their services at a niche market.
 You may expect to pay more for those who match your niche - but this is not always the case.
 Research is essential, and directories such as this one will give you an opportunity to do that with ease.

-When you contact a coach to enquire about their services, be prepared and have your list of questions ready.
-Do not be shy about broaching the question of price.
+When you contact a coach to inquire about their services, be prepared and have a list of questions ready - and don’t be shy about broaching the question of price.
 You might find the following questions useful:

-How can I pay? (cheque, cash, credit card, etc.)
+- How can I pay? (cash, credit card, bank transfer, etc.)

-Ask about money back if you decide not to complete a block booking for whatever reason?
+- Ask about the possibility of money back if you decide not to complete a block booking for whatever reason?

-How experienced are they?
-How many (paying) clients have they worked with?
+- How experienced are they?
+How many clients have they worked with?
 Do they have experience of working with your issues?

-And some coaches will say ‘no’ - and that is fine as they value the time they give to coaching and believe that their pricing is right.
-A one hour coaching session is invaluable.
+Some coaches will say ‘no’ - and that is fine as they value the time they give to coaching and believe that their pricing is right.
+A one-hour coaching session is invaluable.
 How much does it cost to pay the mechanic who MOTs your car?
 How much do you pay to have your hair done?
-For each of these services you are paying not only for their time, you are paying for their experience and skill.
+For each of these services, you are paying not only for their time, but you are also paying for their experience and skill.
 Life coaching is no different and many coaches have spent years (and lots of money) gaining that skill to help you live a fuller, happier life.